DankyNanky/DankyNanky/README.md

-@[NancarrowConsulting](https://michaelnancarrow.com) - just a side hustle of mine.
-Focusing on small-business and home user support, MSP, and consultation services.
-Reach out directly via [this address](mailto:github-connect@michaelnancarrow.com) if you want to collaborate.

-If you want, you can view alot of my old work(s) [here](https://stackexchange.com/users/3557691).
-This site is used as a Q&A, and is where I like to linger.
-Yes, I cringe at it, too.
+Linux (QuebesOS preferred; don't argue with me), Security and Network Engineer.

+Some *key* personal opinions you may find shaping my works:

+1/ If you don't compile from `dom0` then you're not [living life to the full](https://www.qubes-os.org/doc/how-to-install-software-in-dom0/).
+DNF is the best, you cannot -- and will not -- change my mind.

-The older I get, the more I start to appreciate this interface view:
+2/ The older I get, the more I start to appreciate this interface view:
 ```
 !
 interface FastEthernet0/14